ff14wed/craftlog-plugin/README.md

-# Craftbot
+# Craftlog

-Craftbot keeps track of your current and past crafts.
+Craftlog keeps track of your current and past crafts.
 You can see the events of your craft live.

 Using this tool is as simple as [adding it to Aetherometer](#installation).